Community Norms and Commitments

 - The school actively seeks the knowledge it needs to work effectively with a diverse parent body.

 Students do not need to apply for re-enrollment each year; the Head of School will offer re-enrollment contracts based on student performance.
 The annual timeframe for re-enrollment is early January through early February.
-Eastside Prep has the responsibility to dismiss or deny re-enrollment to any student for unacceptable academic performance, for unacceptable behavior, or for any other cause when, in the reasoned opinion of the Head of School, the student’s continued presence is not in the best interest either of the school or of the student.
+Eastside Prep has the responsibility to dismiss or deny re-enrollment to any student for unacceptable academic performance, for unacceptable behavior, or for any other cause when, in the reasoned opinion of the Head of School, the student’s continued presence is not in the best interest either of the school or of the child.
 Similarly, the school has a responsibility to dismiss or deny re-enrollment to a family if the parents or guardians have compromised—through failure to support the school mission and policies—the possibility for a positive and constructive working relationship between the school and family.
 Re-enrollment contracts may be withheld due to Academic Review (MS), or if a student is placed on Academic Warning/Academic Probation (US) or Disciplinary Probation, or if a family has not met their tuition obligation.

 Eastside Prep is a school independent of religious affiliation.
 Out of respect to all, we do not allow distribution of materials intended to advocate or discourage any particular church, faith, or religious perspective.
 Eastside Prep respects individual choices concerning religion and religious practices.
 If absence from class or other school activity is required for religious practice or observation, families should feel welcome to excuse students from school.
 Faculty and staff are supportive of such decisions and will provide assistance to students who have missed assignments because of absence for a religious purpose.